FREQUENTLY ASKED QUESTIONS

 Unfortunately we have no means of rehoming or relocating feral cats.

 TNR stands for Trap, Neuter (or spay), Return.
-A feral or unowned cat is trapped, taken to the vet for spay/neuter surgery, and returned after surgery to the location where it was trapped.
+A feral or unowned cat is trapped, taken to the vet for spay/neuter surgery, and after surgery, returned to the location where they were trapped.

 We only trap on private property with permission from, and often help from, the property owners.